Course overview

 You evaluate your personal effectiveness, leadership and management capabilities and develop an action plan to meet your learning needs.

-Leading and Managing Improvement
+Leading Change and Managing Improvement

 Modules offered may vary.